Is your birthday coming up? Ask your friends and family to donate to BCSSF in lieu of a gift.

 Call 604-270-7841 or email email@example.com

 Need some ideas?
-Here are a few third party events that have happened in the last year.
+Here are a few local community fundraising events that have happened in the last year.

-Now an annual fundraiser, hear Catherine talk about how this event came about.
+Now an annual fundraiser, Catherine how it all began.

 Established by a group of university students in 2014, Music For The Hearts is an annual concert of classical and traditional music that raises funds for organizations that help improve healthcare.